TuxInvader/BrocadeCloud/vcloud/README.md

 VCD will run Guest Customization if your template requires them, but if you want to explicitly request them, then you can set the optional `customize` parameter to `true`

+You must provide at least one network.
+This can be any combination of pubNet, privNet and networks.
+The pubNet and privNet options should contain a single named network, while networks option can be a comma separetd list.
+Obviously the named networks must exist in your VApp.

 ### Create Cloud Credentials